Simon Mol: Social and political impact

 discussed in the media, but it did not have any political repercussions".
 The study, conducted before Mol's death, showed that the number of articles were comparable with Polish coverage of the London bombings of July 2005; urban riots in France in autumn 2005; and Danish cartoons affair.

 Epidemiological impact

-Initial Testing After Disclosure
+Initial testing after disclosure

 After police published Mol's photo and an alert before the start of court proceedings, Warsaw HIV testing centers were "invaded by young women".
 A few said that they knew Mol, and some of the HIV tests have been positive.
-Genetic testing showed that three women were infected with a strain of HIV found specific to Cameroon.

 A record number of HIV virus cases were detected in Mazovia and Poland as a whole in January 2007 due to large amounts of testing caused by the panic.
 Simon Mol had visited Gdańsk in September 2006, where he helped organize the anti-racist "Music against Intolerance and Violence" festival.
 After Mol's epidemiological alert was published, the number of HIV tests in the Gdańsk provincial centers exceeded 100 a day, including two worried males who learnt that their partners had slept with Mol, while the usual number had been hovering around a dozen cases daily beforehand.